 Secret Camping Spots at Georgia State Parks

 Camping at Georgia State Parks is a highly popular activity, but the parks still harbor secret camping and glamping spots, and unique accommodations known only to those willing to travel off (or even above) the beaten path.
-Here are 10 hidden gems you've got to try.
+Here are 10 hidden gems you have to try.

-Paddle-In Camping – Reed Bingham and High Falls State Park
+Paddle-In Camping at Reed Bingham and High Falls State Park

-Reed Bingham State Park, 20 minutes east of Moultrie offers paddle-in camping on Eagle Island for up to 30 campers.
-Eagle Island sits in the middle of the park’s 375-acre lake, popular with boaters, fishermen and skiers, and provides privacy from passing boaters.
+Reed Bingham State Park, 20 minutes east of Moultrie, offers paddle-in camping on Eagle Island for up to 30 campers.
+Eagle Island sits in the middle of the park’s 375-acre lake, popular with boaters, anglers and skiers, and provides privacy from passing boaters.
 The island is only a 15-minute paddle from the shore, and campers may rent canoes or kayaks or bring their own.

-The Hike Inn – Amicalola Falls State Park
+The Hike Inn near Amicalola Falls State Park

-A five-mile hike from the top of Amicalola Falls will bring visitors to the 20-guest room Hike Inn.
-Guests have access to hot showers, but there are no outlets at this backcountry getaway.
+A five-mile hike from the top of Amicalola Falls will bring visitors to the backcountry Hike Inn.
+Guests have access to hot showers and gorgeous views.
+Cell phones are turned off, creating a disconnected vibe.
 The Hike Inn serves breakfast and dinner every day in a family-style setting and is perfect for Appalachian Trail hikers or families looking for a wilder kind of vacation.

-Paddle-In River Camping and Adirondack Shelters – Chattahoochee Bend State Park
+Paddle-In River Camping and Adirondack Shelters at Chattahoochee Bend State Park

 Chattahoochee Bend State Park, near Newnan provides seven paddle-in, riverside campsites for boaters traveling down the Chattahoochee River.
 The park also offers campers the unique experience of spending the night in a screened Adirondack shelter.

-Luxury Cottage Camping – Smithgall Woods State Park
+Luxury Cottage Camping at Smithgall Woods State Park

 If you have never seen a chandelier in the middle of the woods, stay a night at Smithgall Woods State Park’s Smithgall Cottage.
 Rustically opulent and built of smooth Montana lodge pole pines, the cottage features immaculately decorated rooms, including a great room with a large stone fireplace, an exercise room, a kitchen, a dining room and four bedrooms (2 Kings; 1 Queen; 1 Double/Double) with private baths.
 Nestled at the heart of the park, the cottage’s large decks overlook the surrounding bubbling brooks and gorgeous forest scenery.

-Suwanee River Eco-Lodge – Stephen C. Foster State Park
+Suwanee River Eco-Lodge at Stephen C. Foster State Park

 Situated two miles apart from each other deep in the woods outside Chatsworth, Fort Mountain State Park’s four backcountry campsites offer visitors private and secluded campsites.
 While each campsite comes with a fire ring, visitors must bring all camping gear to these rustic sites.
 Fort Mountain’s backcountry sites number 3 (called Moonshine) and number 4 (called Rock Creek) offer visitors gorgeous seasonal views looking out over the Chatsworth valley area.